 Why Does My FireStick Keep Restarting?

-So you decided to binge-watch your favorite movie or TV show.
-But unluckily, you got hit by the FireStick restarting issue.
+So, you decided to binge-watch your favorite movie or TV show.
+Unfortunately, you encountered the FireStick restarting issue.
 Now what?
+Before we learn how to fix the problem, it’s important to understand why it occurs.

 9 Basic Fixes If Your FireStick Keeps Restarting